Dominique Barbéris: Biography

-Born in 1958 in Cameroon into a French family of Nantes.
+Born in 1958 in Cameroon to a French family from Nantes.
 Dominique Barberis studied at the Ecole Normale Supérieure and Sorbonne University in Paris after her childhood in Nantes, then in Brussels.
 She began teaching literature at a high school in Boulogne-Billancourt before joining an insurance company as head of communications.
 She later taught in several other schools.
-Then she was appointed professor at the University of Paris IV (now Sorbonne University) in Foreign languages and Applied foreign languages department, and then at the French language department in which she runs stylistic courses and novel writing workshops.
+She was then appointed professor at the University of Paris IV (now Sorbonne University) in the foreign languages and applied foreign languages department, and then at the French language department in which she runs stylistic courses and novel writing workshops.

 Novelist

 Author of 11 novels and stories, she devotes a large part of her activity to writing.

-Her writing has been widely praised by the French press (Le Monde, Le Figaro, and press reviews...)
+Her writing has been widely praised by the French press, including in Le Monde, Le Figaro, and various press reviews.

-Her eleventh novel, Une façon d'aimer (A way of loving) received in 2023 the Grand Prix du roman de l'Académie française, one of the major French literary prizes : Madeleine, a discreet and melancholic beauty from the 1950s, who resembles the French actress Michèle Morgan, leaves her native Brittany to follow her husband to Cameroon, and finds herself immersed in a foreign, violent and magnificent world.
-In Douala, during a ball at the Delegation, she fell in love with Yves Prigent, half-administrator, half-adventurer.
-But decolonization is underway and announces the end of the game...
+Her eleventh novel, Une façon d'aimer (A way of loving) received in 2023 the Grand Prix du roman de l'Académie française, one of the major French literary prizes.
+It tells the story of Madeleine, a discreet and melancholic beauty from the 1950s who resembles the French actress Michèle Morgan, whos leaves her native Brittany to follow her husband to Cameroon and finds herself immersed in a foreign, violent, and magnificent world.
+In Douala, during a ball at the Delegation, she falls in love with Yves Prigent, half-administrator, half-adventurer.
+But decolonization is underway and is a precursor for things to come.

-Her tenth novel, Un dimanche à Ville d'Avray, was translated under the name A Sunday in Ville-d'Avray in the United States by John Cullen for Other Press and the United Kingdom by Daunt Books : in the apparently peaceful of Paris suburb town Ville-d'Avray, two sisters get closer one Sunday, and one confides in the other and reveals her meeting with a man...
+Her tenth novel, Un dimanche à Ville d'Avray, was translated under the name A Sunday in Ville-d'Avray in the United States by John Cullen for Other Press and the United Kingdom by Daunt Books.
+In the apparently peaceful of Paris suburb town Ville-d'Avray, two sisters get closer one Sunday, and one confides in the other and reveals her meeting with a man.
 The translated novel was noticed by the press (The Guardian, The Times, and US and British press review on the website of the publisher Daunt Books) and literary festivals.
-This novel's title recalls that of a film by Serge Bourguignon, Cybèle ou les Dimanches de Ville d'Avray, Oscar for best foreign film in the United States in 1963.
+This novel's title recalls that of a film by Serge Bourguignon, Cybèle ou les Dimanches de Ville d'Avray, winner of the Oscar for best foreign film in 1963.

-Her novel Les Kanourous (The Kangaroos) was adapted for cinema in 2005 in France by director Anne Fontaine under the name Entre ses mains (In his hands) : the melancholic kangaroos of the Jardin des Plantes zoo of Paris do not look you in the face.
+Her novel Les Kanourous (The Kangaroos) was adapted for cinema in 2005 in France by director Anne Fontaine under the name Entre ses mains (In his hands).
+The melancholic kangaroos of the Jardin des Plantes zoo of Paris do not look you in the face.
 The young woman we meet in Dominique Barbéris novel thinks they don't dare.
 “And suddenly I said to myself that they must not have looked the murderer in the face either; but certainly, they had seen it.”
 Three murders take place, each time in the area where she lives, and as she herself is a young woman alone, these tragedies concern her.
 This novel, a kind of atmospheric Parisian thriller, has been compared to Hitchcock.